yottaawesome/brainlet/README.md

     SomeEvent: 'SomeEvent'
 };

-function subscriber(eventName, data) {
+// This is a basic subscriber function function subscriber(eventName, data) {
     console.log(eventName);
 }

-brainlet.subscribe(eventNames.SomeEvent, subscriber);
+// Subscribe the above function brainlet.subscribe(eventNames.SomeEvent, subscriber);
-brainlet.invokeEvent(eventNames.SomeEvent, { message: 'Hooray' });
+// Raise an event.
+This will call all subscribers for the SomeEvent event brainlet.invokeEvent(eventNames.SomeEvent, { message: 'Hooray' });
-brainlet.unsubscribe(eventNames.SomeEvent, subscriber);
+// Don't forget to unsubscribe and clean up when you're done brainlet.unsubscribe(eventNames.SomeEvent, subscriber);

-// brainlet caches event data, which can be retrieved as follows const someEvent = brainlet.getCachedEventData(eventNames.SomeEvent);
+// brainlet also caches event data, which can be retrieved as follows const someEvent = brainlet.getCachedEventData(eventNames.SomeEvent);
 ```